basboot/decode_drawings/README.md

 ## Usage

-1. **Process video data**: Run the main processing script to extract ball positions and audio data:
+1. **Process video data**: Run the main processing script.
+This extracts ball positions and audio data, and creates a plot + point data of the the result:
    ```bash
    python process_data.py
    ```